 NUR 593 Applied Project.
-(1) F, ${\mathbb S}$
+(1) F, S

 Preparation of a supervised applied project that is a graduation requirement in some professional majors.
+Prerequisite: all core and flexible core courses.
 Corequisite: NUR 589.
-Completion of NUR 551 is recommended.

-NUR 598 ST: Special Topics.
-(2-4) N
+NUR 598 Special Topics, (2-4) N

 Special study, including issues in health care and organizations, management in nursing, ethical issues, and clinical nurse specialist role.
-Prerequisite: instructor approval in selected courses.